yume-chan/ya-webadb/README.md

 And navigate to `http://localhost:8080/test.html`.

-WebUSB API requires a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) (basicly means HTTPS).
+WebUSB API requires a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) (basically means HTTPS).

 Chrome will treat `localhost` as one, but if you want to access test server running on another machine, you can configure you Chrome as following: